mrnyby/i2wd-workshop/css-basics.md

 ## Shorthand Properties

-Many common CSS properties have shorthand versions.
+Many CSS properties have shorthand versions.
 Both of the below rules give an element a `10px` top margin, a `20px` right margin, a `30px` bottom margin, and a `15px` left margin.

 ```css
 .so-tedious {